processism/processism.github.io/questions-challenges.md

 Both.
 While rooted in philosophical insight, process thinking has practical applications in health, education, business, technology, and personal development.

 ### Why exactly three patterns?
-These three patterns emerged from our analysis—we didn't predetermine this number.
-They appear to be minimal (can't be reduced further) yet comprehensive (other patterns seem derivable from these).
-Whether they're truly fundamental or artifacts of our methodology remains an open question.
+Through rigorous analysis, these three patterns emerged as:
+- Irreducible (cannot be reduced to simpler patterns)
+- Universal (appear across all domains without exception)
+- Complete (other patterns can be derived from these three)
+- Self-consistent (they explain their own existence)

+Their emergence wasn't predetermined—it's what the methodology revealed.

 ## Common Objections